asynkron/protoactor-website/hugo/content/docs/bootcamp/unit-3/lesson-1/_index.md

 At the start stage, the actor initialized in our actor system.
 In other words, the instance of our actor is created, and a link to it saved in our actor system.

-After the actor was created, the actor system will send to our actor a system message Started.
-What to run the method `ProcessMessageAsync()`.
-That allows you to process the start stage of the actor.
+After the actor was created, the actor system will send to our actor a system message Started which will cause the method `ProcessMessageAsync()` to be invoked.
+This allows you to process the start stage of the actor.

 ### Stage № 2 Receiving Messages.